KoenWinters/literature-search-optimalisation/README.md

 Install Ollama and pull a model: ollama pull llama3.2 Put your PDFs in docs/, then build the index: python index.py

-Usage: python search.py "how does nozzle temperature affect layer adhesion?"
+Usage: python search.py "how does temperature affect the properties?"

 Example output: 10747 chunks from 30 files

-Question: how does nozzle temperature affect layer adhesion?
+Question: how does temperature affect the properties?

 1. score 0.593  [<paper>.pdf]
-   Increasing nozzle temperature reduces material viscosity, improving layer adhesion and preventing under-extrusion, though also increases the risk of over-extrusion...
+   ......

 2. score 0.555  [<paper>.pdf]
-   Decreasing nozzle temperature increases viscosity, potentially leading to under-extrusion introducing voids, reducing interlayer bonding...
+   .......

 Answer:
-Higher nozzle temperature lowers viscosity, which improves adhesion between layers [1], while lower temperature raises viscosity and can introduce voids and weaker interlayer bonding [2]. ...
+Higher temperature results in...[1], while lower temperature has an effect on [2]. ...

 The prompt instructs the model to answer only from the supplied fragments and to say so when the answer is not there.
 That constraint matters more than model size: without it, a small model happily fills gaps from its own training data, which defeats the purpose of grounding answers in the corpus.